 Utilize Interactive Kiosks as Pop-Up Virtual Visitor Centers

-The hotel industry has begun its foray into the adoption of voice technology services.
-According to this Skift article and Amazon’s Alexa for Hospitality program, voice technology in hotel rooms is a helpful assistant for hotel staff, is always available and can ease the process of assisting guests with their needs outside the hotel.
+You actually don’t have to look far into the tourism and travel ecosystem and you’ll find the hotel industry and its foray into the adoption of voice technology services.
+According to this Skift article and Amazon’s Alexa for Hospitality program, voice technology in hotel rooms is a helpful assistant for hotel staff, is available for the guest 24/7 and is even beginning to ease the process of assisting guests with their needs outside the hotel.

-As voice-based Internet of Things continues to become more widespread, developers are writing Alexa Skills and comparable data-driven Human Interface devices for a variety of industries.
+As the voice-based Internet of Things continues to become more widespread, developers are writing Alexa Skills and comparable data-driven Human Interface devices for a variety of industries.
 At its simplest, interacting with Siri and Alexa is comparable to using the power of web search engines.
-You, as marketer of your destination and curator of the visitor experience, are to understand what tourists are looking for and make sure the data is in place to provide appropriate answers to visitor questions.
-Work with your stakeholders to educate them on the importance of keeping their online presence up to date.
-Their accurate data is key to your collective success.
+You, as marketer of your destination and curator of the visitor experience, understand what tourists are looking for and need to make sure the data is in place to provide appropriate answers to visitor questions.
+And to work with your stakeholders to educate them on the importance of keeping their online presence up to date.
+Accurate data is one of the most important keys to your collective success.

 Chatbots are being built with the traveler in mind.

-Chatbots can provide visitors with one-stop answers on demand.
+Chatbots can provide visitors with one-stop, on-demand answers.
 From functions such as reservation management, customer care, travel planning, and expense management, developers are building technology with very specific abilities that can be aligned with visitors’ needs.
 Your understanding of what people staying in your community want to do and how best to get them there is important, and your standing as a trusted source of information can be enhanced through the use of a good chatbot.
 For example, a bot for Uber, Marsbot from Foursquare, and Assist allow travelers to experience cities through local reviews and recommendations.
 These chatbots take their content from nearby locations and provide options as if a traveler was a resident.
-There are many options for use of chatbots on your web site — Facebook Messenger, SMS, and Slack are just a few avenues to consider.
+There are many options for use of chatbots on your website — Facebook Messenger, SMS and Slack are just a few avenues to consider.
 It can be a notification platform or a comfortable way to share someone’s location.
 As with all your methods of communication, chatbot conversation and tone should support your brand.
 Even artificial intelligence should seem human.

 Geofencing is defined as “a virtual perimeter for a real-world geographic area.”
-A geo-fence can be dynamically generated, as in a radius around a store or point location, or it can be a predefined set of boundaries, like district or neighborhood boundaries.
-One example of geo-fencing involves a location-aware device of a location-based service (LBS) user, like a mobile phone, entering or exiting a virtual line, perimeter or fence..
-This activity triggers communications options designed to be delivered to that user, as well as important data back to the geo-fence operator.
+A geofence can be dynamically generated, as in a radius around a store or a specific geographic location, or it can be a predefined set of boundaries, like district or neighborhood boundaries.
+One example of geofencing involves a location-aware device of a user, like a mobile phone, entering or exiting a defined perimeter or virtually fenced in area.
+This activity triggers communications cues that can be designed to be delivered to that user, as well as important data back to the geofence operator.

 As the lead marketer for your community, geofencing points of interest, districts and event venues could be a strategy for engaging groups at conventions and meetings, as well as leisure travelers in market.
-Geo-located communication is great for cross-promoting nearby activities or delivering information about an upcoming event in that venue.
+Geolocation communication could also be great for cross-promoting nearby activities or delivering information about an upcoming event in a venue.

 The beauty of technology-assisted wayfinding is, that in addition to directing visitors to desired locations, it has the ability to reveal all your community has to offer on the journey, on-demand.